Frequently Asked Questions

 Do my parents/guardians have access to my conduct record?

-What is Amnesty Protocol?
+What is Broncos Act?

-The Amnesty Protocol is in place to address situations that may involve illegal activities, such as underage drinking and/or drug use, BUT also involve help seeking behavior(s) for those in need of medical assistance.
+Broncos Act, Boise State University’s amnesty protocol, is in place to address situations that may involve illegal activities, such as underage drinking and/or drug use, BUT also involve help seeking behavior(s) for those in need of medical assistance.

 Can I be permanently dismissed from class?